daverbuj/Craigslist-Alerts/README.md

 The main function will be called check_cl

 #### 1.
 I'll create the first function which takes the source code and outputs a list of raw entries.
-The raw entries will also be source code but it only contain the information on one posting.
+The raw entries will also be source code but will only contain the information of one posting.

 #### 2.
 You will then create a function that takes the raw entries and cleans them up, resulting in a data structure that has the title of the posting and the link to the posting.